 Grammar, Punctuation, and Formatting Issues

-Proofreading includes a grammar and spelling check, removal of typographic and punctuation errors, and resolving of issues with formatting and mechanics.
+Proofreading includes a grammar and spelling check, removal of typographic and punctuation errors, and resolving issues with formatting and mechanics.
 Proofreading rules are straightforward, but they must be adhered to in academic texts.
-For more information about proofreading, please see our article on proofreading for academic manuscripts.
+For more information about proofreading, please see our article on proofreading academic manuscripts.

 Using a Professional Abstract Editing Service